 He found his answer in place that didn’t have anything to do with vacuums.

-Three years after Dyson’s frustrating vacuuming experience, he took a trip to a local timber merchant.
-On his trip, he noticed something interesting.
-The machines to cut the wood utilized a cone-shaped device, better known as a cyclone.
+Three years later, Dyson took a trip to a local timber merchant.
+He noticed something interesting: The machines designed to cut the wood utilized a cone-shaped device, better known as a cyclone.
 The design of the cyclone changed air flow dynamics.
 Dust and air were separated through centrifugal force (forces acting outward on a body moving around a center point).
 This allowed for the collection of dust without any residue exiting the chimney.

 This intrigued Dyson.
-This machine was collecting saw dust all day long without spitting out any of it.
+The machines collected saw dust all day long without making a mess of it.
 As soon as he saw it, he knew he had something.
-Dyson rushed home and assembled a miniature cyclone for his vacuum.
-It was made out of cardboard and gaffer tape.
-He connected it to the hose so dust and air could accumulate.
+Dyson rushed home and assembled a miniature cyclone made out of cardboard and gaffer tape.
+He connected it to the vacuum hose so dust and air could accumulate.
 Heart racing, he tried out his prototype cyclone vacuum.
 It worked.

 The next day at work, he brought the idea to his boss.
 Five years and 5,000 prototypes later, Dyson brought it to market.
 It was the world’s first ever dual-cyclone vacuum cleaner.